aristocratious/docusaurus-mvp/docs/services/process-automation.md

 ### Human Control Mechanisms

-**Override capability**: Humans can always intervene and modify automated processes **Customization options**: Easy adjustment of automation parameters and rules **Feedback integration**: Systems that learn from human corrections and preferences **Regular review**: Scheduled evaluation of automation performance
+**Override capability**: Humans can intervene and modify automated processes **Customization options**: Easy adjustment of automation parameters and rules **Feedback integration**: Systems that learn from human corrections and preferences **Regular review**: Scheduled evaluation of automation performance